By Alyse Bacine

 Spiritual Healing

-Those practicing in this tradition help people reconnect with their inner wisdom and address more profound questions of purpose that often underlie suffering.
+Those practicing in this tradition help people reconnect with their inner wisdom and address more profound questions of purpose that frequently underlie suffering.
 This work recognizes that complete transformation must honor the spiritual dimension of human experience.

 Energy Healing